kislerdm/aws-lambda-secret-rotation/README.md

 3. _Test Secret_: newly generated secret's version is tested against the "System deleted Access Management";
 4. _Finish Secret_: newly generated secret's version is moved from the stage _AWSPENDING_ to _AWSCURRENT_.

+**Note** that the secret is expected to be JSON-encoded.

 The logic is encapsulated in two interfaces:

 - `SecretsmanagerClient`: defines communication with the secrets vault, i.e. AWS Secretsmanager;
 - `ServiceClient`: defines communication with the system which credentials are stored in the vault.
 The interface's methods define the logic to perform the rotation steps 1-3.
 The client uses the secret "_Secret Admin_" to pass authentication and authorization in order to reset the credentials "_Secret User_".

+The AWS Lambda handler is defined as the function `Start` configured with the object of the type `Config`.
+The config includes the following attributes:
+- Clients, i.e. instances of `SecretsmanagerClient` and `ServiceClient`;
+- `SecretObj`: the type defining the structure of the secret "Secret User";
+- `Debug`: flag to activate debug level logs.

 ## Contribution